tzolic/tzolic.github.io/README.md

 ## Key Features

 - Integrated a JSON file with HTML using Javascript to load projects, ensuring scalability and simplicity for project updates
-- Integrated the contact form with Google Sheets using Google Apps Script to collect and store real-time data during contact form submissions
+- Integrated the contact form with Google Sheets using Google Apps Script to collect, store real-time data during contact form submissions, and automatically receive an email notification for each new entry
 - Incorporated a matrix rain animation effect using JavaScript to visually enhance the landing page UX design

 ## Installation